Karavaloor: History

 It was once part of the Venad Kingdoms which laid the foundation for the later Chera kingdom.
 It developed trade links with Kollam Port and traded in spices and herbs as was common in the period.

 Demographics

 Proto-Australoid tribes like the Kuravar, Pulayar and Paraiyar make up the native ancestral population.
-Minority groups include the Nair, the Ezhava, Saint Thomas Christians, and the Mappila.
+Minority groups include the Nair, the[Vellala pillai], Ezhava, Saint Thomas Christians, and the Mappila.

 The Karavaloor village has population of 23,947 of which 11,288 are males while 12,659 are females as per Population Census 2011.

 Karavaloor village has higher literacy rate compared to Kerala.
 In 2011, literacy rate of Karavaloor village was 95.37 % compared to 94.00 % of Kerala.
 In Karavaloor Male literacy stands at 96.93 % while female literacy rate was 94.01 %.

 Religion

 Native Animism, Hinduism, Christianity, Islam and Tribal Religions are practiced.

 Karavaloor features the Karavaloor Peedika Bhagavathy Goddess Temple, where Bhadrakali is the presiding deity.
 The annual festival of this temple is known for its processions.

 Active temples include Padinjattinkara Shiva Temple, Paanayam Shiva Temple, Mathra Shiva Temple, and Murikolilkavu Parvathy Temple.
 They are worship sites, along with almost a dozen sacred groves that denote nature.

 Churches are present, such as Karavaloor Bethel Marthoma Church (attracting more than 500 families), Kereeth Marthoma Church, St. Benedict Malankara Syrian Catholic Church, St. George Orthodox Church and Nithya Sahaya Matha Church.

 Pentecostal churches include Assemblies of God churches, Church of God and many Independent Pentecostal churches.